Nordblom72/SolarAndPwrOverview/README.md

 Some of the applications are hosted on yet another free-plan account by Netlify Cloud Services.
 While a few other applications are running on a Raspberry Pi.
 Mostly becasue these need to be within close proximity to the power sensors that are harvesting the realtime data.<br/>

 ## Prerequisite
-All services are written in Javascript, so nodejs is a most.
+All services are written in Javascript, so nodejs is a must.
 We also need an MQTT message broker on the LAN.
 See the HW chapter below as it also describes how to get started with raspberry Pi.

 ## Overview
 The picture says it all :-)